RaptureCore/rapture-masternode-autoinstall/README.md

 rap_cli masternode status
 rap_cli getinfo
 ```
-Also, if you want to check/start/stop **RAPTURE**, run one of the following commands as **root**:
+If you want to check/start/stop **RAPTURE**, run one of the following commands as **root**:

 ```
-systemctl status RAP #To check if Agni service is running systemctl start RAP #To start Agni service systemctl stop RAP #To stop Agni service systemctl is-enabled RAP #To check if Agni service is enabled on boot
+systemctl status RAP #To check if RAPTURE service is running systemctl start RAP #To start RAPTURE service systemctl stop RAP #To stop RAPTURE service systemctl is-enabled RAP #To check if RAPTURE service is enabled on boot
 ```
 ***